rmohr/kubevirt-vagrant-demo/README.md

-# Demo
+# Kubevirt Demo

 This demo will set up two vagrant VMs, one is a kubernetes master with kubernetes and kubevirt deployed, the other one

 ## Getting it up and running